qrxnz/dotfiles/README.md

 </p>

 ## ✒️ Description
 > Linux dotfiles and NixOS configuration built with Snowfall.
-My setup is tailored for IT security and DevOps tasks.
+My setup is tailored for IT security and DevOps tasks

 My configuration is tailored for tasks in the areas of DevOps and IT security.
 The key details I emphasized are reproducibility and a personalized experience to achieve an efficient and enjoyable workflow.